yihui/yihui.org/content/en-vitae.md

 ## Professional Experience

-I joined RStudio as a software engineer in 2013, and have been writing software tools for data visualization, reproducible research, and automatic report/document generation.
+I joined RStudio as a software engineer in 2013, and have been writing software tools for data visualization, reproducible research, and automatic reporting/document generation.

 I [worked on](https://github.com/rstudio/shiny/graphs/contributors) Shiny from late 2013 to mid-2015.
 I added a few new features to Shiny, such as the support for JavaScript libraries [DataTables](https://datatables.net) and [selectize.js](http://selectize.github.io/selectize.js/), and solved the problem with Unicode characters in Shiny apps on Windows.

 From late 2014, I started working on the [**DT**](https://github.com/rstudio/DT) package for displaying tables, and **DT** is an interface to the DataTables library in both Shiny apps and R Markdown documents.
 At about the same time, I worked extensively on the [**leaflet**](https://github.com/rstudio/leaflet) package for interactive maps, to bring it to the HTML widgets framework.
 My 2015 was primarily spent on these two packages.

 In early 2016, I created a new package named [**tufte**](https://github.com/rstudio/tufte), to add the Tufte style to R Markdown documents and support both HTML and PDF output formats.
 I started the [**bookdown**](https://github.com/rstudio/bookdown) project in late 2015 to make it easier to write books and technical documents with R Markdown, and most of my time in 2016 was spent on this project.
-I also published a book for the **bookdown** package with Chapman & Hall/CRC.
+I also published a book for the **bookdown** package with Chapman & Hall/CRC in 2016.

 Since late 2016, I started the [**blogdown**](https://github.com/rstudio/blogdown) project, to create websites based on R Markdown.
-The package was finished, and the companion book was published by Chapman & Hall/CRC.
+The package was finished, and the companion book was published by Chapman & Hall/CRC in 2017.

-I spent the first half of 2018 on writing the book "[R Markdown: The Definitive Guide](https://bookdown.org/yihui/rmarkdown)".
+I spent the first half of 2018 on writing the book "[R Markdown: The Definitive Guide](https://bookdown.org/yihui/rmarkdown)" (published in July), and the last few months on the R package [**pagedown**](https://github.com/rstudio/pagedown).

 ### Internship